Extreme cinema: Extreme horror franchises

-A few movies that were considered extreme cinema became franchises, such as Saw, which became popular due to the movie featuring various traps that would cause torture and mutilation to its victims when they tried to escape them, with the first Saw movie making over $100 million worldwide on a budget of $1 million, being a strong box-office success.
-This led to more than ten Saw movies being made and the franchise being one of the highest grossing horror franchises.
+The first Saw movie made over $100 million worldwide on a budget of $1 million, being a strong box-office success.
+This led to more than ten Saw movies being made and the franchise becoming one of the most successful horror franchises.

-Another extreme horror film that became a franchise was Terrifier, a film about Art the Clown, a slasher villain known for his extremely brutal and tortuous kills, which caused the franchise to be well known for its graphic violence.
+Another extreme horror film that became a franchise was Terrifier, a film about Art the Clown, a slasher villain known for his extremely brutal and torturous kills, which caused the franchise to be well known for its graphic violence.
 Due to this, Damien Leone decided not to allow any of the Terrifier films to be rated by the MPA to avoid the NC-17 rating.
 Terrifier 3, the third entry in the franchise, would later go on to make over $90 million worldwide on a budget of $2 million, becoming the highest-grossing unrated film.